SummaryRead the full fact sheet

 Most women with lupus are able to have a healthy baby, however sometimes complications can occur.
 That’s why it’s so important you plan your pregnancy and work closely with your healthcare team to ensure you’re as healthy as possible before, during and after your pregnancy.

 It’s also important that you know the possible problems that may occur so that you can be treated immediately.
 Many of these issues can be prevented or treated effectively if they’re dealt with early.
-Here are some problems that can occur during pregnancy that you should be aware of:
+Some of the problems that can occur during pregnancy for women with lupus include:

 - flares of your lupus symptoms may occur during pregnancy or immediately after you deliver, however this is less likely if your condition was stable before you became pregnant